10 Solutions to Fix Windows Explorer Has Stopped Working Error

 - Incompatible drivers causing conflict with Windows.

 After knowing why this error occurs, then here goes with the ten ultimate solutions that are capable of helping get rid of the error.
-In order to make each solution clearer for the users to read, we have sort the solutions into two aspects: Basic Solutions and Advanced Solutions, users can try them out in order.
+In order to make each solution clearer for the users to read, we have sorted the solutions into two aspects: Basic Solutions and Advanced Solutions, users can try them out in order.

 Basic Solutions to Fix Windows Explorer Has Stopped Working Error